Love Actually

 Love Actually is a 2003 Christmas romantic comedy film written and directed by Richard Curtis.
 The film features an ensemble cast, composed predominantly of British actors, many of whom had worked with Curtis in previous projects.
 An international co-production of the United Kingdom, United States and France, it was mostly filmed on location in London.
 The film delves into different aspects of love as shown through 10 separate stories involving a variety of individuals, many of whom are interlinked as the plot progresses.
-The story begins six weeks before Christmas and is played out in a weekly countdown until the holiday, followed by an epilogue that takes place in the New Year.
+The story begins five weeks before Christmas and is played out in a weekly countdown until the holiday, followed by an epilogue that takes place in the New Year.

 The film, Curtis's first as director, was released in the US on 14 November 2003 and a week later in the UK during its theatrical run.
-Love Actually was a box-office success, grossing $250.2 million worldwide on a budget of $40 million.
+Love Actually was a box-office success, grossing $252.6 million worldwide on a budget of $40–45 million.
 The film received mixed reviews and a nomination for the Golden Globe Award for Best Motion Picture – Musical or Comedy.
-In recent years, it has developed a cult following, and is often a staple film shown during the Christmas period in both the United Kingdom and United States.
+It later developed a cult following, and is often a staple film shown during the Christmas period in both the United Kingdom and United States.
 A made-for-television short sequel, Red Nose Day Actually, aired in two different versions on BBC One and NBC in 2017, as part of the fundraising event Red Nose Day 2017.

 Plot

-A voice-over opens the film, commenting that whenever the narrator gets gloomy about the state of the world, he thinks of the arrivals gate at London Heathrow Airport, and the pure and uncomplicated love of lovers, friends and families welcoming their loved ones.
-He also points out that the messages from the 9/11 victims were messages of love and not hate.
-The story then switches among the interconnecting "love stories" of many people:

-Billy Mack and Joe

-With his long-time manager Joe, rock and roll legend Billy Mack records a Christmas version of the Troggs' 1967 song "Love Is All Around", titling it "Christmas Is All Around".
-Although believing the record is terrible, Mack promotes the release in the hope it will become the Christmas number-one single, which it does.
-He forgoes a victory party hosted by Elton John to celebrate Christmas with Joe, since he realised that Christmas was the time to be with the people one loved.
-Billy then confesses to Joe that he turned out to be the love of his life.
-After hugging each other, Billy suggests that they get drunk and watch porn.